KnowledgeDiscovery/TrackDisease/README.md

 ## Citation

-If you find the code in this respository useful for your research, please cite our paper:
+If you find the data and code in this respository useful for your research, please cite our paper:
 ```
 @inproceedings{xie2013detecting,
   title={Detecting and tracking disease outbreaks by mining social media data},